Skip to Main Content

 Key takeaways

-- When your promotional period ends and it’s time for the regular interest rate to kick in, if you still carry a balance, you can try negotiating with the issuer or consider other options to avoid high interest charges.
+• When your promotional period ends, you can try negotiating with the issuer or consider other options to avoid high interest charges if you’re still carrying a balance.

-- Hold on to your card after the promotional period ends rather than canceling it, as doing so will likely benefit your credit score.
+• Hold on to your card after the promotional period ends rather than canceling it, as keeping it will likely benefit your credit score.

-Credit cards offering a 0 percent introductory APR can be highly appealing — especially if you’re hoping to pay off old debt, fund a big purchase or cover a few months of expenses interest-free.
+Credit cards offering a 0 percent introductory APR are especially useful if you need to pay off old debt, fund a big purchase or cover a few months of expenses interest-free.
 Current credit card interest rates average more than 20 percent, meaning that applying for a credit card with a promotional 0 percent interest rate could save you a lot of money.

-But what happens when your 0 percent intro APR ends?
+But what happens when the promotional APR ends?
 With your credit card promotional rate ending, you could find yourself stuck with higher interest rates and a balance you aren’t prepared to pay off.

 Here’s what to know about 0 percent interest credit cards, including how to find out when your 0 percent APR offer ends and how to avoid paying interest after your promotional period is over.